Once when I asked a Product Manager about their product vision & mission, they said it was all fluff and didn't really do anything!

 As a product manager, your job depends on bringing about clarity to the above.

-One of my mentors and ex-line managers - Venkat Thatikonda, used this image in 2015 to explain me direction and lack of alignment.
-He had this image printed and stuck on the wall while we worked for a company that had 100,000+ employees, multiple business units and sub companies.
+One of my mentors and ex-line managers - Venkat Thatikonda, used this image in 2015 to explain my direction and lack of alignment.
+He had this image printed and stuck on the wall while we worked for a company that had 100,000+ employees, multiple business units and sub-companies.
 Even to date he quotes this and sends it to me from time to time for a laugh when we talk about this topic!
-Thank-you Venkat for the lifelong lessons!
+Thank you Venkat for the lifelong lessons!

 How can a product manager influence the lack of alignment on vision and bring clarity to direction?